 - Coordinated MA/MLS Program in Geography and Library Science

 Graduate training offers advanced instruction, introduction to research methods, and guidance, stimulation, and encouragement for independent inquiry.
 Graduate training differs significantly from undergraduate instruction in that it demands of the student a higher degree of responsibility, initiative and independence, the capacity for critical evaluation, and originality of thought.

 Entrance to the Geography Graduate Program

-A Bachelor’s degree is required for admission to the Masters program; a Masters degree is generally required for admission to the Doctoral program, although direct admission of exceptional students with a Bachelor’s degree is possible.
+A Bachelor’s degree is required for admission to the Master’s program; a Master’s degree is generally required for admission to the Doctoral program, although direct admission of exceptional students with a Bachelor’s degree is possible.
 If previous training was not in geography, students may be required to complete courses to eliminate deficiencies.
-Applicants must have a minimum grade point average in all academic subjects of 2.75 (on a 4.0 scale) and acceptable scores on the Graduate Record Entrance Exam (G.R.E.).
-Three current letters of recommendation, preferably from academic referees, must be sent directly to the Geography Department.
-Departmental policy is to admit students into degree programs starting in the Fall semester only, because of the inherent disadvantages to students entering the program at other times.
+Departmental policy is to admit students into degree programs starting in the Fall semester only.

 Students’ Advisory Committees